Robobc/Transform-your-APIs-into-agent-tools-with-UTCP/README.md

-# Enterprise AI Agent Integration with UTCP and Secure APIs
+# Transform your (Serverless) APIs into agent tools with UTCP - DEMO

 This sample demonstrates how enterprise customers can enable AI agents to securely discover and interact with their existing APIs using the Universal Tool Calling Protocol (UTCP).
 Built on top of the [Amazon API Gateway HTTP API with Cognito JWT and AWS Lambda integration](https://github.com/aws-samples/serverless-patterns/tree/main/apigw-http-api-cognito-lambda-cdk) pattern, this example shows how to transform existing APIs into AI-discoverable tools without breaking changes.